-1. Past experiences
+1. Past Experiences

 Past experiences with alcohol help to shape people’s current value and the expectations that they place on drinking alcohol.
 Alcohol users may recall their previous positive experiences with alcohol, and this may increase their motivation to drink.
 A negative experience will do the opposite.
 The experience of alcohol flush reactions (e.g., body flushes and nausea) after ingestion negatively affects the value of drinking alcohol.
-The flush reaction is more common in Asian populations, but can occur among other groups as well.
+The flush reaction is more common in Asian populations but can occur among other groups as well.
 People with this reaction experience drinking alcohol as less pleasurable than others do, and they have lower drinking rates.

 Impulsive individuals consistently choose rewards that are immediately available, despite the negative future consequences of those choices.
-They will value drugs (or alcohol) because of their rewarding properties.
+They will value drugs or alcohol because of their rewarding properties.
 Heavy drinkers are more impulsive than light drinkers and, consequently, use more alcohol.

 People experiencing aversive psychological symptoms value drinking alcohol, because it helps to alleviate their negative feelings.
 The drinking removes, at least temporarily, the stress of anxiety.

-4. Social norm
+4. Social Norms

 Exposure to alcohol-related cues increases the craving for alcohol, and therefore the value of drinking.
 On the other hand, financial influence, such as taxation, makes drinking less attractive: Evidence shows that simply raising the price of an alcoholic beverage by 10 percent reduces alcohol consumption by 7 percent.